mbad0la/twitter-mini-feed/README.md

 ### API endpoints
 * `/api/<hashtag>`

-  Fetches the latest tweets which have `@hashtag` in them and their retweet count is atleast 1
+  Fetches some tweets which have `@hashtag` in them and their retweet count is atleast 1

 ### Twitter Client
-Get latest tweets having a certain `hashtag` and having a threshold retweet `count` by :
+Get some tweets having a certain `hashtag` and having a threshold retweet `count` by :
 ```python
 from twitter_client import TwitterClient
 from credentials import CONSUMER_KEY, CONSUMER_SECRET